enramir/SOS1920-labs/README.md

 # SOS1920-labs

-Laboratory practice l10, where we begin to build the front-end part with the javaScript framework SvelteJS.
+Laboratory practice l10, we continue making a contacts application with svelte (frontend) consuming a simplified API in the backend.
-With our back-end in NodeJS done in previous practices.

 First of all you have to do
 - npm install